Small bathroom renovation Before and after

 Geberit products proved to be the optimal solution in the tight space.
 The Rimfree wall-hung WC from the Geberit Acanto bathroom series and Geberit VariForm bathroom furniture with round washbasin make the small bathroom with a pitched roof feel light and open.

 Inspired by the Geberit Bathroom Magazine, Trine Rasmussen also opted for a large mirror from the Geberit Xeno² series with integrated lighting.
 “It's a good tip to make a room look bigger,“ she explains.

 Bathroom furniture and sanitary facilities: what works best in a small bathroom?

 Geberit solutions for tiny bathrooms

 Thanks to innovative Geberit products, which can be installed behind the wall, even tiny bathrooms can be optimised.
 It is worth taking a look at the comprehensive product range.

 Geberit offers a variety of space-saving washbasins with a projection of 20 to 25 centimetres.
-These include, for example, washbasins from the following Geberit bathroom series: Citterio, Xeno², iCon, Smyle and Renova Compact.
+These include, for example, washbasins from the following Geberit bathroom series: Citterio, Xeno², iCon or Smyle.

 Inspiration for a renovation can also be found in the shower solutions from Geberit.